7 Wonders of Oregon: Smith Rock

 Golf: There are more than two dozen world-class golf courses in Central Oregon, and with 300 days of sun and little rainfall in the high desert climate, golfing is a year-round sport here.
-Check out the Crosswater at Sunriver or the Jack Nicklaus-designed Pronghorn Club & Resort.
+Check out the Crosswater Club at Sunriver or the Jack Nicklaus-designed Pronghorn Club & Resort.

-Hike: Miles of trails run through the Newberry Crater National Monument, connecting the obsidian lava flows around the 18-mile Newberry Crater.
+Hike: Miles of trails run through the Newberry National Volcanic Monument, connecting the obsidian lava flows around the 18-mile Newberry Crater.
 Don’t miss a journey through the mile-long lava tube at the Lava River Cave.

 Drink: You’ll find Cascade Lakes Brewing Company, Smith Rock Brewing and Phat Matt’s Brewing Company in Redmond, Three Creeks Brewing in Sisters, and 11 breweries and counting in Bend.
 Pick up a Bend Ale Trail passport before you start and collect stamps at each brewery you visit.